Speculorg/Terminal/volumes/vault_data/README.md

-# vault_data
+# Vault Data Volume

-This directory contains Vault files for development.
-Data is preserved between container restarts.
+This directory contains the persistent storage for Vault data.